spatial-data-science/2024/README.md

 Online attendance will be possible.
 Online participation is free of charge.
 If you plan to join the symposium online, please indicate that in the registration form.

+## Discord

+SDSL has a Discord server that will be used for communication during the workshop.
+Please join via [https://discord.gg/HJRKEJsmrr](https://discord.gg/HJRKEJsmrr).

 ## Program

 The exact program is to be announced.
 We expect it to cover both days, roughly from 9 to 17h.